3213-cmd/personal-website/content/cv.md

 +++

 My current resume, available both in German and English.
 The long english version is embedded below.
-The CV is based on [Jakes's Resume](https://github.com/jakegut/resume) with a few personal tweaks.
-A makefile is used to manually compile all four versions of the CV.

 * [CV English](https://sibaev.de/cv/sibaev-cv-english.pdf)
 * [CV English Long](https://sibaev.de/cv/sibaev-cv-english-long.pdf)